emqx/emqx-docs/en_US/rule/rule-engine.md

     ```

 ::: tip
-- Topic after the FROM clause need to be enclosed in double quotes `` "" ``.
+- Topic after the FROM clause need to be enclosed in double quotes `""`.
 - The WHERE clause is followed by the filter condition.
-If a string is used, it needs to be enclosed in single quotes `` '' ``.
+If a string is used, it needs to be enclosed in single quotes `'' `.
-- If there are multiple topics in the FROM clause, they need to be separated by commas `` "," ``.
+- If there are multiple topics in the FROM clause, they need to be separated by commas `","`.
 For example,
     ```sql
-    SELECT * FROM "t / 1", "t / 2".
+    SELECT * FROM "t/1", "t/2".
     ```
-- You can use the `` "." `` Symbol to nest select payloads
+- You can use the `"." `Symbol to nest select payloads
 - :::

 #### Examples of FOREACH-DO-INCASE